spyder-ide/spyder-api-docs/docs/plugin_development.rst

 .. important::

    Spyder now offers :ref:`spyder:install-standalone` for Windows and macOS, making it easier to get up and running with the application without having to download Anaconda or manually install it in your existing environment.
-   However, readers of this tutorial should install Spyder using Anaconda or Miniconda, as standalone installers currently do not allow to add extra packages like the plugin we are going to develop in this tutorial.
+   However, readers of this tutorial should install Spyder using Anaconda or Miniconda, as standalone installers currently do not allow adding extra packages like the plugin we are going to develop in this tutorial.

 It is also desirable to have the following prior knowledge:

 * Basic level of Python.
   You can visit `The Python Tutorial`_ to learn the basics of this programming language.
-* Know the basics of Qt application development using Python, either with `PyQt`_ or `PySide`_.
+* Basics of Qt application development using Python, either with `PyQt`_ or `PySide`_.

-To quickly get started in desktop application development with Qt and Python here is a set of open access resources:
+To quickly get started in desktop application development with Qt and Python, here is a set of open access resources:

 * `Tutorials Point - PyQt tutorial`_
 * `Real Python - PyQt entries`_